perriera/extras_dbo/docs/GITHUBSERVER.md

 		git push origin master

-- [ ] Verify the changes, access the git server and run following command to check the logs
+- [ ] Verify the changes, log back into the git user account

 		su -- git

+- [ ] access the git server and run following command to check the logs

 		cd ~/hostnextra.git
 		git log

+- [ ] if you see the following your git server is operational (at the most basic level)

+		commit 53f5f0ec459bb5dc9b9107f0caf1fb9ca8c1466f (HEAD -> master)
+		Author: “git” <“git@localhost”>
+		Date:   Wed May 11 14:51:12 2022 -0700

+			update

 ### Alternate Case